 If you’ve ever had to rent a car, you know that car rental companies love to sell insurance on their cars.
 They’ll often ask whether you’d like just the basic coverage or additional coverage at the counter even after you’ve already declined both when making your reservation.
 After all, it’s one of their big profit centers.

 Well, what could happen if you don’t buy the insurance?
-The worst case is that you get into a car accident, which is exactly what happened to me last week (on Fri the 13th of course) after declining the coverage.
+The worst case is that you get into a car accident, which is exactly what happened to me while traveling for work (on Fri the 13th of course) after declining the coverage.
 (Don’t worry, no one got hurt.)
-Here is what I learned from this experience:
+Here is what I learned from the experience:

 Your personal auto insurance is generally primary for any liability.
 That means the car rental company will probably charge your personal auto insurance before the rental insurance kicks in.
 If you have sufficient personal liability insurance (and I hope you do), the rental car insurance won’t be necessary at all.
 Even if you don’t, the rental car company has to provide a minimum level of liability insurance automatically so you’re only purchasing supplemental coverage above that.